davetimmins/arcgis-react-redux-legend/README.md

 ### Usage

-To add to your site first make sure you have the dependencies installed, we assume you are using React, Redux, React Bootstrap and Esri Loader.
+To add to your site first make sure you have the dependencies installed, we assume you are using React, Redux and Esri Loader.
 For the full list refer to the [package.json](https://github.com/davetimmins/arcgis-react-redux-legend/blob/master/package.json) peerDependencies.

 Now add the reducer